-Scope Resilience and 1 Theoretical contribution Details Sensemaking dynamic capabilities Supporting studies Selective empirical evidence Utilization of how-to heuristics during the seizing through selection phase that are contingent upon different organizational structures.
-Authority-based structures and flexibility created with limited horizontal communication flow.
-However, the exposure to group minds within the consensus-based structures leads to the production and utilization of obtainable how-to heuristics. × Weick (2001) Ellis, Shockley and Henry (2011) Nickerson and Zenger (2004) Zsidisin and Wagner (2010) We realized how important it is to have this kind of culture or mindset if you like.
+Theoretical contribution Details Utilization of how-to heuristics during the seizing through selection phase that are contingent upon different organizational structures.
+Authority-based structures a produce and use rudimentary how-to heuristics through the concertion of devicinity reserved.
+Resilience and Sensemaking dynamic capabilities ties Sunnrting studies Selective emnirical evidence with limited horizontal with limited horizontal communication flow.
+Howe the exposure to group mind within the consensus-based structures leads to the production and utilization c obtainable how-to heuristic organizational structures.
+Authority-based structures can produce and use rudimentary how-to heuristics through the space and flexibility created with limited horizontal communication flow.
+However, the exposure to group minds within the consensus-based structures leads to the production and utilization of obtainable how-to heuristics.
+Weick (Hen Nicker: Zsidisti We realized how important it is to have this kind of culture or mindset if you like.
 We not only have clear communication, but also discuss issues across teams which I think is very valuable during times like this, especially you are talking about risks right.
-To see other perspectives and then see how we can use it together' (Interview U) (we have a] business risk committee at parent (multi-national) group level which maintains a comprehensive risk register including] financial risks and some other functional risks.
+To see other perspectives and then see how we can use it together' (Interview U) '[we have a] business risk committee at parent (multi-national) group level which maintains a comprehensive risk register includ[ing] financial risks and some other functional risks.
 The business also has a crisis management (business continuity) plan at both group and operating business levels.
 Coincidentally, shortly before COVID-19 struck, one Division had completed crisis management retraining across the whole business, including remote working and movement of operations to co-packers' (Interview AJ) Our system is not well integrated enough to take account what everyone is doing at the moment.
-So, it's like we have to just make decisions to resolve issues at best we can alone [] what we hold on to is simply to increase flexibility and maybe just to simplify our current operations in each department, whatever that is' (Interview N) 'I mean, in a sense, we can be more flexibility and maybe just to simplify our current operations in each department [] changes to terms where possible with customers and suppliers, removal of non-essential spending and CAPEX.
-And then see if it works or not' (Interview M)
+So, it's like we have to just make decisions to resolve issues at best we can alone [] what we hold on to is simply to increase flaxibility and maybe just to simplify our current operations in each department, whatever that is' (Interview N) 'I mean, in a sense, we can alone [] what we hold on to is simply to increase flaxibility and maybe just to simplify our current operations in each department [] changes to terms where possible with customers and suppliers, removal of non-essential spending and CAPEX.
+And then see if it works or nor?
+(Interview MD)